Prompting for More Effective Learning

 My son often needs this kind of help.
 Sometimes he needs a hint, cue, or reminder to action.
 For example, if he becomes distracted when I want him to tie his shoes, a little tap on his arm is often all he needs to get him going again.

-How Will This Technique Help My Child Learn?
+How Will This Technique Help Children Learn?

 Here are a few ways...